A Discussion about Sources

 Official Documents.
 Land transfers, indentures, censuses, parish records and Guardians of the Poor records are examples of this.
 The Guardians of the Poor records deal more with parish relief and many almshouses are not included as they are regarded as private institutions rather than parish matters.
 One aspect where the two combine is whether or not parish relief can be provided for almshouse residents.
 The Gibbs almshouses at Elstree are an example.

 Minutes books.
 Availability is very variable.
 Some have been deposited in museums and archives.
-Many are in trustees’ or other private custody hence not accessible.
+Many are in trustees’ or private custody hence not accessible.
 They can open a fascinating window on daily minutiae such as washbasins needing repair as well as larger issues.

 Wills.
 These are not always easy to read due to the script and the quality of reproduction.
 More recent wills are not available; earlier wills may be lost.
-Sites such as Ancestry and Find my Past can give easy access, and of course others are available at the archives.
+Sites such as Ancestry and Find my Past can give easy access, and of course others are available in archives.
 A search through Hertfordshire Names on-Line will facilitate this search.

 Churches and graves.
 Epitaphs sometimes include details of charitable works.
 Some churches have benefactions boards which list gifts.
 The Monson and Rich almshouses at Broxbourne and Hoddesdon are examples.